mmstroik/sentiment_analysis/README.md

    - Default: Use the default system and user prompts.
    - Company: Specify a company name to analyze sentiment toward that company.
    - Custom: Provide custom *system and **user prompts
-5. (Optional): Choose a specific model to use
+5. (Optional): Choose a specific [model](#model-selection) to use
-   - GPT-3.5 is the default model and is cheap and good for large batches of tweets.
-   - GPT-4 is good for smaller sample sizes and large bodies of text (like Press Releases from Quorum) but is 20x more expensive.
 6. Click on the "Run Sentiment Analysis" button to start the analysis process.
 7. Once the analysis is complete, a success message will be displayed, and the output Excel file will be saved to the location you specified.
-   - The tool will process the tweets/samples in batches based on input tokens and the API rate limits.
-It waits for ~60 seconds between each batch, so it could take anywhere from 5 sec to >10 min depending on the sample size and length of the text inputs.
+   - The process could take anywhere from 5 sec to >10 min depending on the sample size and length of the text inputs.

 ## Documentation

 ### Prompt Customization

 - **Default**: General sentiment analysis of the text samples.
-  - System prompt: 'Classify the sentiment of the following Text in one word from this list [Positive, Neutral, Negative].'
+  - Base System prompt: 'Classify the sentiment of the following Text in one word from this list [Positive, Neutral, Negative].'
-  - User prompt: 'Text: "[text sample]" \nSentiment:'
+  - Base User prompt: 'Text: "[text sample]" \nSentiment:'
 - **Company**: Analyze sentiment toward a specific company.
   - Alters the system prompt to include "toward [company]" using the specified company name.
   - Can also be used to analyze sentiment toward a specific topic or trend (e.g., AI).